-This can send some staff into a panic.
-Perhaps this is the first time you’ve needed to attend court, perhaps you know nothing about courts or perhaps you feel saddled by the responsibility of giving evidence.
-Added to this may be an expectation that you keep a high level of confidentiality about what you witnessed.
+The thought of giving evidence in a court can send some staff into a panic.
+Perhaps you have never set foot in a court or perhaps you feel that the responsibility of giving evidence weighs heavily upon you.
+On top of this may be a requirement for you to maintain a high level of confidentiality about what you witnessed.

-These issues aren’t always easy to resolve, but there are some steps we can take to lessen the stress, anxiety or pressure you may be feeling: You can help yourself by knowing about support and about how courts works.
+These issues aren’t always easy to resolve, but there are some steps that can lessen the stress, anxiety or pressure you may be feeling: You can help yourself by knowing about support and about how courts work.

 - What do you provide?

-- Is it possible to visit court before the day of the case so that, by the day of the case, it’s a less unfamiliar environment?
+- Is it possible to visit court beforehand so that, by the day of the case, it’s a less unfamiliar environment?

-- Where in the court building are Witness Support based?
+- Where in the court building is the Witness Service based?

-- Do you have any leaflets/booklets that help prepare people for attending court?
+- Do you have any leaflets/booklets that I can read about attending court?

 - Are there any rules on having someone with me?